Level 1 Course (2017 Update):

 - Practical exercises covering Braking, Steering and Searching, up to normal highway speeds.

-- Cornering skills, including demonstration laps and supervised laps of the circuit with individual coaching
+- Cornering skills, including demonstration laps and supervised laps of the circuit, "as if it was a road" with individual coaching, are aimed at improved road driving.

 - Assessment report which is sent back to the co-ordinator of the bookings.